 An unauthorized photo of Stalin inside of the Kremlin shows the very moment he was informed that the German armies had advanced in Kyiv (August 1941).
-What you see here is a man who up until few weeks before had absolute confidence in Plan A, and who now has no Plan B.
+What you see here is a man who up until a few weeks before had absolute confidence in Plan A, and who now has no Plan B.

 The picture was taken by Komsomolskaya Pravda’s editor-in-chief.
 The photographer secretly defied orders to destroy it as it was deemed not to show Stalin in a positive light.

 Operation Barbarossa, the German attack on the Soviet Union, was the greatest military operation of World War II.
 It deployed thousands of aircraft, tanks, artillery guns, and more than six million soldiers.
 Furthermore, it brought two of probably the most totalitarian regimes in history against one another.

 However, in the first few weeks of the operation, it didn’t look like the clash of two giants.
 The German advance seemed like an easy summer walk — the Red Army was simply unable to challenge them.
 The Soviet commanders were confused, and state leadership was nowhere to be found.